Can You Buy a Used CPAP Machine?

 Buying Used May Be Better If:

-• You are looking for a particular CPAP model that isn’t available new
+• You're looking for a particular CPAP model that isn’t available new.

 Buying New May Be Better If:

-• There is only a small price difference between the new and used versions of the model you want
+• There's only a small price difference between the new and used versions of the model you want.

-• You want peace of mind from having an unused machine
+• You want peace of mind from having a machine that's never been used before.

 Where Can You Buy a Used CPAP Machine?